FAQ – Why hire a piano mover instead of using a household mover that says they can move your piano?

 Piano moving is a separate profession from household moving for a really good reason: experience.

 While I will never say that you or a household mover cannot move your piano successfully, I will say that your odds of success are vastly higher with a professional piano mover.
-I cannot count the number of people that have told me over the years, how they tried it when they were “young” and would never again attempt such a silly thing.
+I cannot count the number of people who have told me over the years how they tried it when they were “young” and would never again attempt such a silly thing.
 I cannot tell you the number of customers that have compared our piano moving service to the household mover they tried last time and said there is no comparison between the two.
 “Real piano movers make piano moving look to easy.”
-I cannot tell you how many young household movers have mocked piano movers, saying haha, you have to move the piano, while they are dripping sweat carry boxes of books and who knows what else.
-While the piano mover is thinking, haha I’m not going to break a sweat getting this piano out of this home.
-I cannot tell you the number of household mover crew leaders and owners that have asked if they can refer their clients to us because the risk and cost of damage claims are too high when moving a piano.
-The reason I cannot tell you, is because I’ve lost count, the number is too high.
+I cannot tell you how many young household movers have mocked piano movers, saying haha, you have to move the piano while they are dripping sweat, carry boxes of books, and who knows what else up and down the stairs.
+While the piano mover is thinking, haha, I’m not going to break a sweat getting this piano out of this home.
+I cannot tell you the number of household mover crew leaders and owners who have asked if they can refer their clients to us because the risk and cost of damage claims are getting too high when moving a piano.
+The reason I cannot tell you is because I’ve lost count, the number is too high.

 Quality does matter!
 If you want it done right, hire the right pro to do it right.

-I really hate to say this, but most people are clueless how moving insurance really works.
-Most times your move is NOT insured for what you think it is insured for.
+I hate to say this, but most people are clueless about how moving insurance works.
+Your move is usually NOT insured for what you think it is insured for.
 That is another whole article in itself.
-On top of that, there are certain things insurance cannot fix and you will have to live with how it ends up after the move.
+On top of that, there are certain things insurance cannot fix, and you will have to live with however it ends up after the move.
 Grandma’s piano cannot be replaced.
-Nobody is willing to come and repair whatever the item or part of your house is, that got damaged.
-The replacement part is a slightly different colour shade, due to age difference between replacement and the original part.
-The moving insurance coverage you ended up having, only covered a part of your claim and you had to come up with the rest of the repair bill.
-This is the reality that most people choose to ignore it until they get caught.
-Don’t get caught, play to win, not lose.
+Nobody is willing to come and repair whatever item or part of your house got damaged.
+The replacement part is slightly different in colour due to the age difference between the replacement and the original part.
+You ended up only having part of your claim covered by the moving insurance coverage, and you had to come up with the rest of the repair bill.
+This is the reality that most people choose to ignore until they get caught.
+Don’t get caught.
+Play to win, not lose.

-The best insurance coverage is preventative.
-Spending a little more up front, to improve your odds of success and prevent the accident from ever occurring.
-Like buying winter tires on your car, you can drive without them in the winter, but it is a lot easier if you have them and less likely to slide off the road and have a car accident.
-The thing with accidents, it is like playing the lottery.
+The best insurance coverage out there is preventative.
+Spending a little more upfront will improve your odds of success and prevent the accident from ever occurring.
+It is like buying winter tires for your car; you can drive without them in the winter, but it is a lot easier if you have them, and you are less likely to slide off the road and have a car accident.
+The thing with accidents is it is like playing the lottery.
 The more tickets you buy, the greater your chance of winning.
-The less tickets you buy, the more likely you are to lose.
-In this illustration, hiring a professional piano mover is like buying extra lottery tickets, you are more likely to win and have a successful piano move.
+The fewer tickets you buy, the more likely you are to lose.
+In this illustration, hiring a professional piano mover is like buying extra lottery tickets.
+You are more likely to win and have a successful piano move.

 Why would I want to spend more money on my move by getting a piano mover?